 6) Door seal:

 If large amounts of lint are present at the door deal after every load then consider a new door seal.
 Air and heat may be leaking past the seal.
-To test operate dryer with full load of clothes.
+To test operate the dryer with a full load of clothes.
 Use hand to feel around the closed door area.
 If any air movement is felt suspect this as a problem.

 7) Lint filter housing:

 The housing that holds the lint filter can become coated with old lint.
 This restricts airflow and wastes energy.
-Remove filter (first disconnect dryer from electricity, or turn off breakers) and use a vacuum cleaner or narrow brush to remove any lint buildup at this location.
+Remove filter (first disconnect the dryer from electricity, or turn off breakers) and use a vacuum cleaner or narrow brush to remove any lint buildup at this location.